chiphwang1/helm-oci-mds-wordpress/README.md

 MDS       MDS         Active   ocid1.mysqldbsystem.oc1.iad.aaaaaaaapgrgv23wlrf47nvlp26w6nvfujntvimjkdmw6jo5eft3lo7j5s6q   15h
 ```

 It is also possible to monitor the status of the MDS creation by observing the logs of the dbjob container.
-To get the name of the dbcontianer run the following command.
+To get the name of the db contianer run the following command.

 ```sh
 $kubectl -n wordpree get pods